“Why aren’t you taking advantage of the massive sales at the moment? You of all people should know you can save a ton of money right now!”

 When you buy something on sale, you certainly pay less than the usual price.
 But, first and foremost, you are spending money.

 Money has gone out of your pocket and will not benefit you in the future in the form of investments or planned spending.

 Second, you have technically not saved a dime unless you have taken the difference between the retail price and what you paid, and placed that money in a savings or investment account.

 If you’ve done the latter, stop reading; this post doesn’t apply to you.
 For everyone else, I’d like to challenge you to rethink your assumptions about savings.

-Saving money is a deliberate action that results in the growth of your net worth, even if only temporarily.
+Saving money is a deliberate action that results in the growth of your net worth.
 You’re using money for the purpose of improving your financial situation, protecting yourself, or investing in future benefits.

 Spending money includes every other action undertaken with money.
-If you bought something, whether a cool widget or an experience, you may be super happy about the spend, but it nonetheless represents a reduction in your net worth – you have less money in your new, designer jeans.
+If you bought something, you may be super happy about the spend, but it nonetheless represents a reduction in your net worth.
+After the purchase, you have less money in your new, designer jeans.